 How to Become a Loan Originator in 5 Steps

 Find out the job duties of loan originators and where they work.
 Learn the education, licensure and certification necessary to work in the loan origination field.
-Schools offering Accounting & Finance degrees can also be found in these popular choices.

 What Is a Loan Originator?